 Cash or Accrual Accounting Method: Which is right for you?

-If you’re a CFO or business owner, then you’ll likely need to decide between the cash or accrual accounting method for your business.
-There are multiple advantages and disadvantages to each, depending on the size of your business and the industry you operate in.
-Before choosing the cash or accrual accounting method for your business, it helps to understand a little about each one and the possible implications it can have on your company.
+If you’re a CFO or business owner, you’ll likely need to decide between the cash or accrual accounting method for your business.
+Each has multiple advantages and disadvantages, depending on the size of your business and the industry you operate in.
+Before choosing the cash or accrual accounting method for your business, it helps to understand each one and its possible implications for your company.

 For instance, each recognizes revenue and affects your taxes differently.
-Basically, each method is a different way to record financial transactions for your business.
+Each method is a different way to record financial transactions for your business.
 The complexities and intricacies of both methods will affect a business differently.
-Here’s what you need to know before choosing between the cash or accrual accounting method for your business transactions.
+Here’s what you need to know before choosing the cash or accrual accounting method for your business transactions.

 Differences Between the Methods